Behavioral Intervention for Reducing Sedentary Lifestyle in Prostate Cancer Survivors

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, since medical clearance from a primary health care provider is required, it's best to discuss your medications with them.

-Is the behavioral intervention for reducing sedentary lifestyle in prostate cancer survivors safe?
+What evidence suggests that this behavioral intervention is effective for reducing sedentary lifestyle in prostate cancer survivors?

 Linda Trinh, PhD